New Life Movement: Historical context

 In Chiang's mind, these concerns were compounded by the influx of foreign ideas following the New Culture Movement and May Fourth Movement which fostered Western concepts such as liberalism, pragmatism and nationalism as well as more radical ideas including Marxism respectively.
 The Movement attempted to counter such threats through a resurrection of traditional Chinese morality, which it held to more suitable to Chinese society to modern Western values.
 As such the Movement was based upon Confucianism, mixed with Christianity, nationalism and authoritarianism which have some similarities to fascism, which some saw as rejecting individualism and liberalism, while also opposing radical movements such as socialism and communism.

 Soong Mei-ling called for a program of spiritual enlightenment.
 She wrote in Forum, an American magazine, in 1935, that "the mere accumulation of great wealth is not sufficient to enable China to resume her position as a great nation."
 There must be, she continued, "also revival of the spirit, since spiritual values transcend mere material riches.
 She played a major role both in launching the Movement and in representing its public face.

+In 1936, Chiang appointed American Congregationalist minister George W. Shepherd to be the movement's directing chair.
+This was part of an effort to obtain support from American Protestants.